KRIGOLSON TEACHING

 Watch: Video

-2. What is the difference between inherent versus augmented feedback?
+2. What is the difference between knowledge of results and knowledge of performance?

 Watch: Video

-3. What is the impact of feedback frequency?
+3. What is the impact of feedback frequency on skill learning?

 Watch: Video